img2

 Letters of Recommendation

 Letters of Recommendation are strongly encouraged.
 At least one letter of recommendation should be from a college-level instructor.
-Letters of recommendation from employers or supervisors are also appropriate.
-Please email your letters of recommendation directly to the Program Coordinator at lmerlin@fau.edu.
+Please include your letters of recommendation within your application through the GradCas online system.

 TOEFL or similar test scores of English fluency are required for foreign students.